 Sometimes things happen, even when you follow the directions exactly as they're laid out.
 Let’s briefly talk through them.

 You: I can’t seem to depress the plunger.
 It’s legitimately super hard.
 And I swear I’m using legitimately correctly.

-Me: You’re the perfect candidate for the inverted method.
-If you want to stick standard, add 3 scoops of coffee and only fill the water to the top of the 2 oval.
+Me: You’re the perfect candidate for the inverted method!
+But if you want to stick with the standard method, try using 20g of coffee and grind it a little bit finer than you did before.
 See if that does anything for you.
-If that water-to-bean ratio doesn’t tickle your fancy, try the inverted.
-It's made for drinkers who need an extra powerful jolt of the good stuff.
+If that water-to-bean ratio doesn’t tickle your fancy, give the inverted method a try.
+It's our preferred method!

-An AeroPress is ideal for the office, for at home, for on-the-go—it’s a quick, sturdy way to get your cup in less than 90 seconds.
-While it doesn’t blow other methods out of the water, it’s made every bit of the 17 years it’s been around mean something.
+An AeroPress is ideal for the office, for at home, for on-the-go—it’s a quick, convenient way to get a great-tasting cup in around 90 seconds.
+While it doesn’t blow other methods out of the water, it’s made every bit of it’s short time in existence mean something.
 The AeroPress can keep its head up high, proudly, in any coffee-making lineup.

-Nab your own via 2-day shipping and give this gadget a-go.
-I don’t think you’ll be disappointed with the results!
+We don’t think you’ll be disappointed with the results.
 Happy sipping!

 Hi!
 My name is Rachel Bean and I love coffee.
 Despite what it may seem like, my last name and deep love for a cup of black brew is a total coincidence.
 While I was informed at the wee age of 18 that majoring in coffee wasn't really an option (at least not the way I wanted to major in coffee) (i.e. drinking it day in and day out), I do have an MA and an MFA in Writing.
 I type words day in and day out, for both work as well as fun, and coffee is the magic bean juice that lets me do that.
 And that's pretty much me.
 Writing and coffee.
 Oh, and rescue dogs.
 Writing, coffee, and dogs.
 You get me.